akeneo/pim-api-docs/content/getting-started/events-api-best-practices/best-practices.md

 ### Events delivery

-Akeneo PIM Events API has no retry mechanism, so you may not receive some events:
+Akeneo PIM Events API has no retry mechanism:

 - If the connector is unreachable or returns an error to an event request, the PIM will not try to re-send it.

 - The Events API comes with a limitation on the number of requests sent per hour (see the paragraph about the [limits of Events API requests](/events-documentation/limits-and-scalability.html#limit-of-event-api-requests-per-hour)).

-  If this quota is reached, some events won't be sent until the quota is reset.
+  If this quota is reached, events transmission will be delayed until the quota is reset.

 - In the same way, your connector might be limiting the number of incoming requests (maybe with a _429 Too Many Requests_ status code).

-  Unfortunately, the Events API doesn't handle this scenario and will keep trying to send you event API requests.
+  Unfortunately, the Events API doesn't handle this scenario yet and will keep trying to send you event API requests.

+  Keep in mind that events older than 2 hours will be discarded by the Events API.

 With all of this in mind, it's easy to see that your connector must still be able to synchronize its data periodically with the PIM (via the Rest API).